Wilfred/wilfred.github.com/_posts/2022-09-06-difftastic-the-fantastic-diff.markdown

 Difftastic knows which s-expression nodes are unchanged.
 It completely ignores whitespace.

-This means there is no guarantee there are any lines in common between the two files.
+However, there is no guarantee that there are any lines in common between the two files.
 It's also possible that a line in the first file might have matches in zero, one or many lines in the second file.

 The display logic iterates through all the matched lines, and tries to align as many as possible.
 It uses a two-column display by default, so